 Status: Ongoing

 Some residents have identified a safety hazard in the traffic movements of vehicles driving on the Valley Road/Marua Road intersection, which is a blind corner where the speed limit changes from 100km to 50km on a downhill slope.
 With raising queries through NTA it has been confirmed the stretch of road between Belton Place and Marua Road should be a no parking zone for roadside parking.
-This is scheduled to be remedied.
+This is scheduled to be remedied by WDC.

 ---------------------------------------------------------------------------------------------------